Skip to content

-November in the Garden- Permaculture Food Gardening in Australia
+November in the Garden- Permaculture Food Gardening – Subtropics and Warm Areas of Australia

-November in the Garden- Permaculture Food Gardening in Australia
+November in the Garden- Permaculture Food Gardening – Subtropics and Warm Areas of Australia

-This article might give you some ideas about what can be done, sown, planted, and harvested in the garden in November in warm and subtropical parts of Australia.
-Note: all based on my experience and the work in my food forest.
+I hope that my article helps you to plan and organise your garden, and brings you one step closer to growing an abundance of food to become self-reliant sooner than later.
+Note: this is all based on my experience and the work we do in our food forest.
 Feel free to comment below if you would like to add or ask something.

 General gardening jobs